 You might hate the notch smartphones, but it will stay for another year.
 Even the recently launched Google Pixel 3, and iPhone XS Max have got the big notches.
 There’s big news in the smartphone market that Samsung has finally able to crack the code, and might introduce an utterly bezel-less smartphone next year.
 This rumored smartphone has a front camera and all the sensors within the display.

 Great news!
 Samsung established the direction of mobile phone design in 2019!

 On October 18th, Samsung Display invited about 20 customers to hold the "2018 Samsung OLED Forum" at the Shenzhen Marriott Hotel in China.
 At the meeting, Samsung showed a PPT pic.twitter.com/sYu0ORTd6V

 — Ice universe (@UniverseIce) October 19, 2018

-Well, it sounds fishy, but again, Samsung has been investing a lot in the R&D, so I'm hoping the news to be true.
-Anyway, we're just a few months away to see if Samsung can finally do it or not.
+Well, it sounds fishy, but again, Samsung has been investing a lot in the R&D, so I’m hoping the news to be real.
+Anyway, we’re just a few months away to see if Samsung can finally do it or not.

 An Update to the Story – 2: